getbackjo/BitPet-ver-1.0/README.md

 // Offline Mode Functions

-Offline mode is used to demonstrate BitPet's basic functionality quickly without using Node-RED and waiting for twitter feeds.
+Offline mode is used to demonstrate BitPet's basic functionality quickly without using Node-RED and waiting for tweets.
 Aside from the lack of the twitter components, offline mode has the same functions as online mode.

 To feed the BitPet when it appears, tap on the left half of the screen to feed a negative keyword tweet and the right half for a positive keyword.
 The BitPet will evolve after every five tweets/taps (max two evolutions).

-Pet statistics and Tweet statistics can be accessed on the bottom once the BitPet has appeared.
-BitPet can be restarted by accessing the question mark button on the bottom right.
+Pet statistics (i) and Tweet statistics (t) can be accessed on the bottom of the screen once the BitPet has appeared.
+BitPet can be restarted by accessing the question mark button (?) on the bottom right.

 <br>